 We've heard from a few larger schools that using the two extensions at the same time led to an increase in network traffic, so they decided to use only one of the two.

-While you can do so, it is not recommended to have both web filters running at the same time since they were not designed to work together.
+While you can do so, it is not recommended to have two web filters running at the same time since they were not designed to work together.
 In addition, adjusting one filter's rules will not automatically change the other filter's rules, so having both will mean you need to adjust rules for each one so that they don't conflict with one another.

 If you'd like additional assistance on pinpointing what will work best for your administration, reach out to us.